9 Best Forex Brokers in Australia for 2025

 You prefer a highly competitive pricing model or need a more sophisticated desktop platform than the current AvaOptions offering.
 If you seek mobile trading apps on par with those offered by industry leaders such as Saxo Bank or CMC Markets, you may want to explore other options.

-Established in 2006, AvaTrade adheres to strict regulatory standards, being regulated in three tier-1 and four tier-2 jurisdictions worldwide, including the Australian Securities & Investment Commission (ASIC).
+Established in 2006, AvaTrade adheres to strict regulatory standards, regulated in three tier-1 and four tier-2 jurisdictions worldwide, including the Australian Securities & Investment Commission (ASIC).
 The broker provides its proprietary platforms AvaTrade WebTrader, AvaOptions mobile app, and AvaTradeGO alongside the popular MetaTrader suite.

-In terms of trading offerings, AvaTrade presents over 1,200 CFDs and 44 forex options.
+Regarding trading offerings, AvaTrade presents over 1,200 CFDs and 44 forex options.
 While the number of tradeable symbols varies per trading platform and the global entity that holds your account, the extensive range still presents traders with ample opportunities.
 You also get AvaSocial, ZuluTrade, and DupliTrade, which are efficient social copy-trading platforms, making AvaTrade one of the best forex traders for novices and copy-trading.

 When it comes to pricing, AvaTrade aligns with the industry average.
 The spreads are roughly under one pip (0.9 pips), which, while not the most competitive, are reasonable.
 One aspect that AvaTrade needs to improve is the AvaOptions desktop platform.
 We found it slow to load and outdated, contrasting with its mobile counterpart's sleek design.